 Everyone wants to increase their income.
 Although money doesn't sprout on trees, there are ways to get additional cash even if you already have regular work.

-Find a side business that you can engage in.
-Perhaps as a waiter, bartender, cashier at a grocery store, etc.
+Find a side business that you can engage in, such as working as a waiter, bartender, cashier at a grocery store, etc.

 It's not necessary to perform an outstanding job!
 You're just picking up some extra short-term work to increase your income.
-Explore what part-time jobs fit your skill set and abilities by doing some online research.
+Explore what part-time jobs fit your skill set and abilities through online research.

 Selling handmade goods on Etsy, frequenting garage sales, selling used items on eBay, caring for others' pets on Rover.com, tutoring kids in English, babysitting, transcribing videos, and selling your plasma are all creative ways to earn extra money.